aagjalpankaj/funalysis/README.md

 ___

-*This is my personal fundamental analysis method.
+* Stock market investments are subject to market risks.
+This is my personal fundamental analysis method.
 I won't be responsible for any profit / loss.